-People call this dish with different names across different parts of India.
+People call this dish different names across different parts of India.
 For example, on the West coast & Himachal Pradesh of India, it is commonly known as Patrodu or Patrodo.
-In Gujarat, it is Patra, Patrodo in Maharashtra & Goa, Patrode in Coastal Karnataka.
+In Gujarat, it is Patra, Patrodo in Maharashtra & Goa, and Patrode in Coastal Karnataka.

 Colocasia leaves are nutritious and healthy.
 Using them in this way will make it tasty as well.
 Patra is a trendy snack amongst the Gujarati community.
 You will often find it served with meals as a side dish, in lunch boxes, or just as a snack at parties.

 Some substitute spinach leaves to make this dish if colocasia leaves are not available.
 Or you can use small arbi leaves to make mini Patras.

 You can make them easily at home.
 However, it may take some effort and practice to perfect this dish.
 But after that, it will be a smooth sail.